mwvgroup/Pitt-Google-Broker/docs/source/deployment/scheduling_ingestion.rst

 ingested for a given night, two instances are scheduled for each consumer.
 Each instance runs for ~2 days and instances are restarted on alternating days.

-The ``stream_GCS_to_BQ`` function must be deployed from the command line as a Google Cloud Function so that it listens to the appropriate bucket(s) for new alert Avro files and appends the data to a BigQuery table.
-The Google Cloud SDK must be installed first (see above).
-The following script automates the deployment.
-Note that it may take a couple of minutes to complete.

 .. code-block::bash
     :linenos: